Aternity/custom-metrics-examples/prometheus/README.md

 ## Running

-Set arguments and variables:
+Configure the arguments and set the variables to your setup:

-* YOUR_ATERNITY_AGENT_HOST is an ip/DNS record to your Aternity APM CMX agent
+* YOUR_ATERNITY_AGENT_HOST is an ip/DNS record to your Aternity APM agent exposing CMX
 * YOUR_CMX_PORT is the CMX port, usually 7074
 * YOUR_ENV_NAME and YOUR_REGION are optional for tagging metrics with ENV and REGION